Tylerbeyer/MY-BUS/DONT-UPLOAD/ReadFirst.md

 - The system supports multiple devices and simultaneous logins.
 - Real-time communication and task management are core features.
 - Security, scalability, and cross-platform compatibility are foundational.

+Laravel project is running on my server at [https:](https://mybus.sccwy.com/)

+it is just the laravel welcome page. lets get on with